Lamb is the meat of young domestic sheep (Ovis aries).

 Simply put, eating meat may be one of the best dietary strategies to prevent iron deficiency anemia.

-Bottom Line: As a rich source of highly available iron, lamb may help prevent anemia.
+SUMMARY Lamb may promote the growth and maintenance of muscle mass and improve muscle function, stamina, and exercise performance.
+As a rich source of highly available iron, lamb may help prevent anemia.

 Several theories have been proposed to explain the association of high meat intake with heart disease.

-It is also linked with unhealthy lifestyle factors; lack of physical activity, smoking, and overeating (, 45, ).
 Most observational studies try to correct for these factors.

-However, most scientists now agree that dietary cholesterol is not a risk factor for heart disease ().
+However, most scientists now agree that dietary cholesterol is not a risk factor for heart disease (

-Although there is no clear-cut proof that meat intake causes cancer, it seems sensible to avoid eating high amounts of overcooked meat.
+Though there is no clear-cut proof that meat intake causes cancer, it seems sensible to avoid eating high amounts of overcooked meat.

 Lamb is a type of red meat that comes from young sheep.

-Not only is it a rich source of high-quality protein, it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.
+Not only is it a rich source of high-quality protein, but it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.